dphilipson/transducist/README.md

 ```
 npm install --save typescript-transducers
 ```
-This library works fine on ES5 without any polyfills, but its TypeScript definitions depend on ES6 definitions for the `Iterable` type.
+This library works fine on ES5 without any polyfills or transpilation, but its TypeScript definitions depend on ES6 definitions for the `Iterable` type.
 If you use it with TypeScript, you must make definitions for `Iterable` and `Iterator` available by doing one of the following:

 * In `tsconfig.json`, set `"target"` to `"es6"` or higher.